ghane/protocol-specifications/LAYERING-NETWORK-POLICY.md

 ### Adding required fields

 It is also possible to add **required** properties to any attribute.
-For example, in the domain of mobility, the origin location’s gps coordinate must be a required field.
+For example, in the domain of mobility, the origin location’s gps coordinate may be a required field.

 ```